 Track cycling is great way to gain fitness in a safe environment away from the busy hustle and bustle of the increasingly dense Sydney traffic.
 There is a form of racing for everyone, and events are available that cater for all levels of experience and talent.
-As part of Dulwich Hill club we generally race against other clubs during the summer on Thursday nights with Randwick Botany at Tempe (Canterbury) Velodrome and on Friday nights with Lidcombe Auburn at Lidcombe Oval.
 In Winter we race at the much anticipated Friday night Race All Winter (RAW) series at Dunc Gray Velodrome.
 During the opens season we try to ride the whole calendar & represent the club at state events.

-DHBC Club Champions of the highly rated RAW track series for the last five years and in the process have developed a very healthy rivarly with Lidcombe Auburn Cycling Club (LACC)
+DHBC have finished as Club Champions of the highly rated RAW track series almost every year for the last seven years.

 See the Track Forums for all the latest news and the DHBC Calendar for upcoming events.